dgis/emu28android/ReadMe.txt

 TODO

+- Impossible to turn the calculator on after switch off.
 - Try to include the KML files without the ROMs.
 - Sometimes, the calculator seems to lag and finally freeze.
-- Anyway that the layout settings (zoom mode, fill screen...) be part of the saved state, rather than being global to the app (Vincent Weber).

 BUILD

-Emu28 for Android is built with Android Studio 3.4 (2019).
+Emu28 for Android is built with Android Studio 4.0 (2020).
 And to generate an installable APK file with a real Android device, it MUST be signed.

 Either use Android Studio: